 In order to promote wider participation in the Care Inspectorate's procurement process, a two year plan of our procurement activity will be published.
-This plan gives notice to suppliers of future opportunities and provides the following information:
+This plan gives notice to suppliers of future opportunities and is attached as Annex 2 to this report.
+This plan provides the following information: